SeattleDave.com

 Is January a Good Time to Visit Seattle?

-January is a good time to visit Seattle if you want lower hotel prices, fewer tourists, excellent museums, coffee shops, restaurants, bookstores, breweries, and moody waterfront walks.
+January is a good time to visit Seattle if you want lower hotel prices, fewer tourists, easy museum access, coffee shops, restaurants, bookstores, breweries, and moody waterfront walks.
 It is not a good month if your main goals are mountain views, sunny sightseeing, beach weather, or long days outdoors.

 The right January trip is built around food, coffee, museums, ferries, neighborhoods, live music, and flexible day trips.
 The wrong January trip is built around guaranteed views of Mount Rainier, sunset photos every evening, and walking outside all day without checking the forecast.

 January is one of Seattle’s best-value hotel months, but do not treat it as a last-minute free-for-all.
-If you want a good downtown, Pike Place Market, Belltown, or Seattle Center hotel for January 2027, book 2 to 3 months in advance; book 4 to 5 months ahead for New Year’s weekend, Martin Luther King Jr. weekend, Kraken home weekends, or the late-January Seattle Boat Show period.
-Winter rates are much better than summer, but the best-located hotels still sell first, and a single sports or convention weekend can erase the January discount fast.
+If you want a good downtown, Pike Place Market, Belltown, or Seattle Center hotel for January, book 2 to 3 weeks in advance.
+Book 2 to 3 months ahead for New Year’s weekend, Martin Luther King Jr. weekend, Kraken home weekends, or the late-January Seattle Boat Show period.
+Winter rates are much better than summer rates, but the best-located hotels still sell out first, and a single sports or convention weekend can erase the January discount quickly.

 Seattle in January: What to Expect

-- Not ideal for: Beach time, mountain views, whale watching from Seattle, long urban hikes, or a first-time trip built around outdoor photography.
+• Not good for: Beach time, mountain views, whale watching from Seattle, long urban hikes, or a first-time trip built around the outdoors.

 Seattle in January vs December and February